zeviel/13MINXANTIB2NB0/README.md

-# AminoAntiBanBo
+# 13MINXANTIB2NB0
-AminoAntiBanBo this script makes it impossible or difficult to ban you in Amino
+Bot that makes it impossible or difficult to ban you in Amino
 # Termux
 - apt update
 - apt upgrade